Last Updated: September 2020

 - If you have concerns about being exposed to COVID-19, please call 954-412-7300 before traveling to any Broward County-based health care facility.

 Frequently Asked Questions:

 Yes, FLL is open for business, and flights are operating.

 What is the airport doing to screen arriving passengers?

-There isn’t any passenger screening implemented for domestic flights, except for travelers arriving in Florida from the northeastern United States (New York, New Jersey, and Connecticut) as required by Governor Ron DeSantis' Executive Order 20-80.
-Arriving international passengers at FLL are visually inspected by U.S. Customs & Border Protection (CBP), and this does not include a temperature check.
+Currently, there aren’t any COVID-19 passenger screening protocols for domestic flights at FLL.
+Arriving international passengers are visually inspected by U.S. Customs & Border Protection (CBP), but this does not include a temperature check.
 CBP is conducting enhanced screening on arriving international passengers at 13 selected airports.
 FLL is not one of them.
+Please note the travel restrictions for Brazil noted above.
 BCAD, which operates FLL, is doing everything possible to maintain a safe, clean, and healthy environment for our passengers and employees to prevent the spread of the virus.
 Follow the preventive healthcare guidelines from the CDC to protect yourself and others from exposure to this illness.
 What are the current procedures for U.S. citizens/residents returning from restricted areas in Europe or China?

 Effective Friday, March 13, 2020, Americans returning from all restricted countries are required to travel through one of 13 U.S. airports with enhanced screening procedures in place, according to the U.S. Department of Homeland Security.